Fractured Magic: Chapter Six

 “It’s because I was painted red.”

 Roman bit his lip to keep from smiling.
-“Maybe.
-Please walk faster, Gareth.
-Call it a hunch, but I think the medicine's kicking in.”
+“Walk faster, Gareth.
+Call it a hunch, but I think the medicine’s kicking in.”

-Gareth blinked up at the purple sky as he walked, putting one foot in front of the other.
-They turned onto Main Street as a carriage rattled past, its side lanterns making Gareth squint and avert his eyes.
-Beside him, Roman raised a hand to flag it down, but it sped past.
-Maybe the blood on Gareth's clothing stopped it.
+Gareth blinked up at the purple sky as they turned finally onto Main Street.
+A carriage rattled past, its side lanterns making him squint and avert his eyes, and it didn’t stop even when Roman tried to flag it down.
+Gareth guessed the blood on his clothing might’ve had something to do with it.
 “Remarkably fast, this stuff.
-And strong.
+And strong, too.
 I hardly feel a thing,” he said.
 Suddenly remembering the thread of their earlier conversation, he asked, “Are you one of the Webhon Players?”

 Roman looked back at Gareth, trying and failing to hide his amusement.
 “I’m an honorary player, I suppose.
 I help with the opening in exchange for a place in their camp.”